-Your liver and kidneys typically get all the credit when it comes to detoxification, but did you know that your body also has another extensive system in place that helps detoxify your brain?
-If you’re wondering what a “brain detox” is all about—or “how can I clean my brain?” —we’ve got you covered!
+Your liver and kidneys typically get all the credit when it comes to detoxification, but did you know that your body has another extensive system in place to detoxify your brain?
+If you’re wondering what a “brain detox” is or asking, “How can I clean my brain?” — we’ve got you covered!

-A brain detox, or cleanse, is intended to help protect against neurodegenerative diseases and decrease symptoms related to poor brain function.
+A brain detox, or cleanse, helps protect against neurodegenerative diseases and decreases symptoms related to poor brain function.
+It often targets issues like:

 - Fatigue